 By knowing the revenue associated with a lead generation program, you’ll be able to evaluate the success of your paid ads, cash flow, and ultimately the average revenue associated with a conversion.

-If you offer a number of products or services (for example, you sell multiple spa services versus just one) you’ll at the very least want to know what the average value is per conversion, assuming you cannot track values to a specific campaign.
+If you offer a number of products or services (for example, you sell multiple spa services versus just one) you’ll at the very least want to know the average value is per conversion, assuming you cannot track values to a specific campaign.
 However, with more in-depth reporting that allows you to associate revenue figures to campaigns, you can begin to understand values as they relate to specific segments in your account.

 Let’s take a look at an example.